listplus/listplus.github.io/regions.md

 ## New Region
-In Admin Page goto Listings -> Regions
+From Dashboard, goto Listings -> Regions
-Enter the required fields then click Add new.
+Fill all the necessary information in fields, then click the `Add New Region` button.

 ## Manage Regions
-In Admin Page goto Listings -> Regions the the right column.
-You can see all the Regions here.
-Click to an item to edit or you can bulk action delete them.
+From Dashboard, goto Listings -> Regions, you can manipulate with the created regions such as edit, quick edit, delete, view.

 ## Edit Region
-In Admin Page goto Listings -> Regions the the right column.
-Click to a category to edit, it will take you to edit screen, just update new infomation and press "Update" button.
+From Dashboard, goto Listings -> Regions, you can see all your regions in the right column, just click to a region which you want to edit, it will take you to the edit screen, remember to save the updating.